What is the Cut-off Age for Affordable Life Insurance? (Updated for 2023)

 Certain cancers and other conditions will be automatically declined if you have been recently diagnosed with the disease.
 The premiums can be expensive if you apply immediately following the required waiting period if the disease has been in remission and there have been no relapses.

-The cost will continue to diminish the longer you are cancer free and there are no other mitigating health issues.
+The cost of your life insurance will continue to diminish the longer you are cancer free and there are no other mitigating health issues.

 If you can’t afford a traditional policy you may still be eligible for a “Guaranteed Issue” policy.
 These types of policies don’t require a medical exam and provide lower amounts of coverage, but they are more expensive than what you would pay for an equivalent amount term policy for example.